-To make the vegetable dip, combine the chopped dill and parsley to the sour cream.
+To make the vegetable dip, combine the chopped dill and parsley with the sour cream.
 Sprinkle with lemon and salt and pepper to taste.
 This is a classic dip that everyone will love and could it be any easier to make?
 Adjust the herbs as you like.

 Once the dip is in the bowl, the Santa vegetable tray is done.
-You could totally add crackers to the edges of the platter, if you like.
+You could totally add crackers to the edges of the platter if you like.
 I couldn’t be happier with how this Christmas vegetable platter turned out.

 Now, how to transport a Santa vegetable tray?
 Prepare all of the veggies at home – clean and slice.
 Make the dip ahead of time and put it in the bowl – covered with a lid or plastic wrap.
-Clearly you can’t travel with the rolling cherry tomatoes in place.
-However, the face, beard, background and even the hat can be made ahead.
+Clearly, you can’t travel with the rolling cherry tomatoes in place.
+However, the face, beard, background, and even the hat can be made ahead.
 Cover tightly with plastic wrap.
-Bring along the cherry tomatoes and be prepared to do some touch ups when you get to the party.
+Bring along the cherry tomatoes and be prepared to do some touch-ups when you get to the party.